bseltz-cohesity/scripts/sql/sqlRestoreReport/README.md

 * -unit: (optional) Display size in MiB or GiB (default is MiB)
 * -includeClones: (optional) also show SQL clone tasks
+* -status: (optional) filter on status - Success, Failure, Canceled, All (default is All)
+* -nameMatch: (optional) filter on task name substring match

 ## Date Range Parameters